gregrickaby/WP-Current-Time/README.md

 ## Style Notes

 The styles are minimal on purpose.
-There are a few CSS classes available:
+There are a two CSS classes available:

 `.current-time`